safiyaaideed/sole-mate/README.md

 # Detail any third party services that your app will use

+The third party applications used in the development of this web application were heroku which is a cloud platform used to manage and deploy applications in an easy way that makes them production ready.

 # Describe your projects models in terms of the relationships (active record associations) they have with each other

 # Discuss the database relations to be implemented in your application